marcojakob/code.makery.ch/collections/blog/15-03-16-making-content-editors-and-web-developers-happy.md

 **Allow content with non-MD extensions:** The setup for complex content as described above is already possible with Hugo.
 But, the `.md` extension doesn't really make sense if the content file only contains TOML.
 When issue [#147](https://github.com/spf13/hugo/issues/147) will be fixed, Non-MD files will be accepted in the content folder.
 We would need to make sure that the `.toml` files would also be processed like `.md` files.

 **Assets in the content directory:** I'm desperately waiting for Issue [#147](https://github.com/spf13/hugo/issues/147) to be fixed.
-This would allow us to place content like images to be placed next to the `MD/TOML` file.
+This would allow us to place content like images next to the `MD/TOML` file.
 I would love to have a subfolder for each page that bundles all assets for a page together!
 This would greatly simplify things for the CMS.

 **Dynamic image resizing:** Ideally, the *content editor* would not need to worry about the image sizes but would just upload it to the content folder.
-Hugo would then pick up the image and resize it, based on the size in the template.
-We would need to find a good place for the resized images to be stored so that they don't need to be recreated every time.
+Hugo would then pick up the image and resize it, based on the size defined in the template.
+We would need to figure out a good place for the resized images to be stored so that they don't need to be recreated every time.

 ### File Storage